SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-thoughts-on-variants.md

 vaccines, people will die.
 It's almost difficult to understand why that's not a crime.

-## The current vaccines work against the current variants&hellip; so far
+## Current vaccines work against current variants&hellip; so far

 So far, the 5 major vaccines that are widely available work pretty well against the known variants, including the scary Delta variant (B.1.617.2).
 [Eric Topol, the head of Scrips